Elias-Buerger/cvproj/submission/code/Readme.txt

 The model weights are automatically loaded from the ```weights``` file.
 The model architecture (Gated U-Net with Bilinear Upsampling) is defined in the ```aosnet.py``` file.

-## Test Data
+## Test Data/Results
-Please see the "results" folder for selected examples of integral images as well as the corresponding target and output images (these are also contained in our report).
+Please see the "results" folder for some selected examples of integral images as well as the corresponding target and output images from the test set.
 The output of our model for the real focal stack is also provided in the "results" folder.
-Our test set, i.e., test samples, including the integral images (i.e., input for our model) and the corresponding target and output images can be retrieved from here:
+All other test samples (i.e., our test set), including the integral images (i.e., input for our model) and the corresponding target and output images (i.e., our results) can be retrieved from here:
 TODO

 Our test data, excluding the output images, can also be obtained from here: